aallahyar/Fast_Fisher_Exact_Test/README.md

 Fast implementation of Fisher exact test (hypergeometric test) in Matlab.

 # Description:
-One can use fisher exact test to calculate the association between two groups.
-The following is an contingency table for association between being a man (or woman) and wearing hat.
+One can use fisher exact test to calculate degree of association between two groups.
+The following is a contingency table for association between being a man (or woman) and wearing hat.

 |              | Men | Women | Row Total
 | :-------:    |:---:| :----:| :---: